×

 When we asked people what advice they would give someone preparing to move to Yermasoyia, they said:

 "Yermasoyia is a village in the Limassol District of Cyprus, known for its beautiful beaches and vibrant nightlife.
 The official languages in Cyprus are Greek and Turkish, but English is widely spoken, especially in tourist areas like Yermasoyia.
 The cost of living in Yermasoyia is relatively high compared to other parts of Cyprus, due to its popularity with tourists and expats.
 The climate in Yermasoyia is Mediterranean, with hot, dry summers and mild, wet winters.
 Yermasoyia is well-connected to other parts of Cyprus by public transportation, but having a car can make getting around easier.
 The healthcare system in Cyprus is of a high standard, with both public and private healthcare options available.
 Yermasoyia has a range of accommodation options, from luxury villas to more affordable apartments.
 The village is known for its vibrant nightlife, with a range of bars, clubs, and restaurants.
 Yermasoyia is also home to a number of cultural attractions, including the ancient Amathus ruins and the Yermasoyia Dam.
 The education system in Cyprus is of a high standard, with a range of both public and private schools.
 Cyprus has a relatively low crime rate, but like any tourist area, Yermasoyia can see occasional petty crime like pickpocketing.
 The local cuisine is a blend of Greek, Turkish, and Middle Eastern influences, with seafood being a particular specialty in coastal areas like Yermasoyia.
 Cyprus uses the Euro (€) as its currency.
 It's important to note that Cyprus drives on the left-hand side of the road.
-Finally, it's worth noting that while Cyprus is a member of the European Union, it is not part of the Schengen Area, so different visa rules may apply," remarked one expat who made the move to Yermasoyia.
+Finally, it's worth noting that while Cyprus is a member of the European Union, it is not part of the Schengen Area, so different visa rules may apply," remarked one expat in Yermasoyia, Cyprus.

 How do I find a place to live in Yermasoyia?